Sujal12042003/Employee-Management-System/README.md

 - React Context API

 ## Credits
-- Developed by Sujal Patel and contributors.
+- Developed by Sujal Patel
 - Special thanks to all open-source libraries and the React community.

 ## License